 In September 2022, Silicon Valley Bank and the Company agreed to suspend the availability of future advances under the Loan Agreement until such time, if ever, the parties mutually agree to amend the Loan Agreement to, among other things, adjust the borrowing base and reset the covenants.
-We may never agree to such an amendment, and even if we do, recent developments regarding Silicon Valley Bank may limit the availability of such advances or our willingness to request them.
-Accordingly, we may not be able to rely upon the Loan Agreement as a viable source of future capital for our operations.
+We may never agree to such an amendment, and accordingly, we may not be able to rely upon the Loan Agreement as a viable source of future capital for our operations.